Home Plan Your Visit Before You Arrive Sanctuary Maintenance

 Weekly maintenance

-Trains don’t operate until 12pm every Wednesday due to weekly track maintenance (except during Queensland school holidays).
+Every Wednesday from 9am – 12pm, the trains don’t operate due to weekly track maintenance (except during Queensland school holidays).
 After 12pm, the usual train schedule resumes.

 Attractions